 For the experiment setting, we consider games with $5$ different sizes from $3\times 3$ to $7\times 7$.
 Further, for the restriction on the \SP and its dual solution, we give four different conditions: (1) no restriction as the control group, (2) $\supp(x^*)\cap \supp(w^*) = \supp(y^*)\cap \supp(z^*) = \varnothing$, (3) $\supp(x^*)\cap \supp(w^*) \ne \varnothing$ and $\supp(y^*)\cap \supp(z^*) \ne \varnothing$, and (4) $\supp(w^*)\subseteq \supp(x^*)$ and $\supp(z^*)\subseteq \supp(y^*)$.
 Under each of the $5\times 4 = 20$ possible combinations of a game size and a restriction, we uniformly sample $1,000$ pairs of $(x^*, y^*)$ and $(w^*, z^*)$ and count the success rate that a tight game instance can be generated.
 The result is shown in \Cref{tab:SR-TIG}.

-\Cref{tab:SR-TIG} shows that when the supports of $x^*$, $w^*$ and $y^*$ and $z^*$ do not intersect, the successful generating rate increases with the game size.
+\Cref{tab:SR-TIG} shows that when the supports of $x^*$, $w^*$ and those of $y^*$, $z^*$ do not intersect, respectively, the successful generating rate increases with the game size.
 Meanwhile, when their support always intersect (Condition~(3)), the successful generating rates are all small under experimented game sizes.
 At last, surprisingly, we discover that when $\supp(w^*)\subseteq \supp(x^*)$ and $\supp(z^*)\subseteq \supp(y^*)$, the success rate remains zero whatever the game size is!